scottshambaugh/mpl_stereo/README.md

 (line_left, line_right) = axstereo.plot(x, y, z)
 ```

+### Parallel vs Cross-Eyed Viewing
+By default, the stereograms are set up for the "parallel" or "divergent" viewing method as described above.
+For "cross-eyed" viewing, initialize with a negative `ipd` parameter.
+An ipd (Inter-Pupilary Distance) of 65 millimeters is the default, so call `AxesStereo2D(ipd=-65)` for the default cross-eyed viewing.

+## Depth and Focal Plane Location
 The apparent depth of 2D stereograms can be adjusted with the `zscale` parameter.
 The default is 1/4th the x-axis range, i.e. `zscale=(max(ax.get_xlim()) - ax.get_xlim()) / 4`.
 Decrease this number to flatten the stereogram, or increase it to exaggerate the depth.

 For 2D plots and anaglyphs, the focal plane can be set with the `zzero` parameter.
 This is the z value that will be "on the page" when viewing the stereogram.